chonyy/AI-basketball-analysis/README.md

 > 🏀 Analyze basketball shots with machine learning!

 This is an artificial intelligence application built on the concept of object detection.
 Analyze basketball shots by digging into the data collected from object detection.
 We can get the result by simply uploading files to the web App, or submitting a **POST request** to the API.
+Please check the [features](#features) below.

 ## Getting Started